Philipp Lahm: Bayern Munich

 On 8 November 2009, Lahm was given the highest fine in the history of Bayern Munich to date (estimated to be over €25,000) after giving an unauthorised interview in the Süddeutsche Zeitung.
 He criticised the transfer policy of the club and the lack of game philosophy and strategic planning.
 Back in May 2008 Lahm had turned down lucrative offers from Manchester United and F.C.
 Barcelona to stay with Bayern as club president Uli Hoeneß promised to build a team that could challenge in Europe.
 This incident drew mixed reactions from fans and the media, both local and foreign, with some saying that Lahm should have kept his opinions to himself and others praising him for his honesty.
 Although he was fined and heavily criticised by the club, he kept his place in the Bayern starting lineup and went on to have a good season.

 During the 2009–10 season under the new coach Louis van Gaal, Lahm was able to play in his preferred position as a right back.
 After some difficulties in early games he played one of his best seasons ever, forming an excellent partnership on the right wing with Arjen Robben, scoring one goal and giving 12 assists in all of his games.
 Lahm was also chosen as vice-captain by Van Gaal, and played full-time in all of Bayern's competitive matches apart from the first-round game in the DFB-Pokal.
 Bayern went on to win the league and cup double and reached the 2010 UEFA Champions League Final, where Lahm played 90 minutes as right-back as they lost to Inter Milan 2–0.

 After the departure of captain Mark van Bommel in January 2011, Lahm was made the new captain for the remainder of the 2010–11 season and eventually named club captain.

-On 19 May 2012, Lahm captained Bayern in the 2012 UEFA Champions League Final against Chelsea at the Allianz Arena.
-He scored the team's first penalty in the shootout but Bayern finished as runner-up for the second time in three seasons.
+On 19 May 2012, he captained Bayern in the 2012 UEFA Champions League Final against Chelsea at the Allianz Arena.
+Lahm scored the team's first penalty in the shootout but Bayern finished as runner-up for the second time in three seasons.

 In the 2012–13 season, Lahm captained Bayern to an historic treble of the Bundesliga, DFB-Pokal and Champions League.
 In the final of the Champions League on 25 May 2013, Lahm helped his side to a 2–1 victory over fellow Bundesliga side Borussia Dortmund at historic Wembley Stadium in London.
 After the game, he revealed how happy he was at winning the title, saying "It's incredible – a huge joy and huge relief.
 The pressure was enormous after losing in the Champions League final twice."